shams72/SerpentBot/README.md

-# Snake Bot 🐍
+# SerpentBot

 A smart Snake game which uses Breadth-First Search (BFS) algorithm to intelligently hunt down its prey.
 Watch as the snake navigates the game board with purpose, always finding the optimal path to its next meal!

 ## Features

-- **Intelligent SnakeBot**: Uses BFS pathfinding algorithm to find the shortest route to food
 - **Autonomous Gameplay**: The snake plays itself, making strategic decisions in real-time
 - **Classic Snake Mechanics**: All the nostalgic gameplay you remember, enhanced with BFS

 ## How It Works

-The Snake Bot employs a Breadth-First Search algorithm to:
+The SerpentBot employs a Breadth-First Search (BFS) algorithm combined with the Manhattan distance heuristic to:
 - Analyze the current game state
 - Calculate the shortest path to the nearest food
-- Avoid collisions with walls and its own body
+- Avoid collisions with walls
 - Make optimal movement decisions

 ## Getting Started